• Home

 This show begins with Lori counting down the bite power of the ten strongest nonhuman biters, with many facts about the included animals.
 Featured are lions, grizzly bears, gorillas, and crocodiles.
 Then Peter welcomes Dr. Naomi Rose, Marine Mammal Biologist, Animal Welfare Institute, to discuss swim with dolphin programs.
 A new Mexican owned facility has […]

-Filed Under: 2018 Show Archive, Animal Shelter, Dogs, Dolphins, General Information Tagged With: Dogs, Dolphins, Shelter
+Filed Under: 2018 Show Archive, Animal Shelter, Dogs, Dolphins, General Information Tagged With: Dolphins, Dogs, Shelter

 Animals Today September 1, 2018: Fighting consumption of dog meat in Asia.
 Animal Crackers gets a new box.
 Scottsdale is the most pet friendly city.
 Allergies in dogs, with Dr. Doug Kunz.